house mouse quietly scurrying across floor at night in silhouette

 Mouse on pipework sticking out of brick wall

-How to Repel Mice
+How to Effectively Repel Mice

-Keep your property in good repair
+1. Keep your property in good repair

-Can mice chew through steel wool?
+2. Sealing holes; Can mice chew through steel wool?

 Sealing small holes in your property to prevent easy access to mice is advisable, but is adding steel wool as part of the repairs more beneficial than just sealing the gap?